vrimsha/Credit_Risk_Analysis/README.md

 ### Deliverable 1: Use Resampling Models to Predict Credit Risk

-I compare two oversampling algorithms to determine which algorithm results in the best performance.
+I compared two oversampling algorithms to determine which algorithm results in the best performance.
 I oversampled the data using the naive random oversampling algorithm and the SMOTE algorithm.

 - Naive Random Oversampling